Mission 1

 4. Growing Food in Space: Magnitude.io

-5. AI in Space (NEW)
+5. AI in Space

-This NEW mission looks at how artificial intelligence is being used in space missions.
+This mission looks at how artificial intelligence is being used in space missions.
 In this mission, teams will develop an AI concept that will meet the needs of the space industry

 Use the AVA website to guide your class through a range of supportive resources that generally follow the NSW Department of Education’s iSTEM engineering design process.
 Challenge your students to design solutions that use resources effectively.